Car Loan Process: How Does an Auto Loan Work in the Philippines?

 Cons of Credit Card Payment

-As credit card interest rates are higher than that of regular car loans or dealership financing, expect to pay more on interest.
+As credit card interest rates are higher than those of regular car loans or dealership financing, expect to pay more on interest.
 The interest can be staggering if you can’t fully pay off your credit card balance after buying a car.

 👉 Home Equity Loan